Have you ever wanted to undertake a townhouse development project but lacked confidence in understanding the town planning process?

 Once you get a request for further information back from the council, you’ll need to work with your town planner and architect to address the queries as quickly as possible.

-The faster you can address the queries and submit your response back to council the better.
+The faster you can address the queries and submit your response back to the council the better.

 Then it’s the waiting game again.